No momento, esta página não está disponível em português

 In your Customer Area under In-person payments > Terminal settings > Payment features > Card application selection we show the application selection rules for your account, in the priority that we apply them.

-We can't change the rules that depend on compliance or supported features.
+We cannot change the rules that depend on compliance or supported features.
 But we can add or remove some of the other rules and change the priority.
 Reasons for customization are:

 • Least cost routing: use a card network that results in the lowest fees in your situation.